srimuthurajesh/Tech-Notes/devops/kubernetes.md

 ## Components of k8s:
 ### Master Components:

 1. **kube-apiserver**: - gateway for all requests, responsible for authentication and communication.

-#### 2. etcd storage:
-> key-value store that holds cluster state information.
+2. **etcd storage**: key-value store that holds cluster state information.

-#### 3. kube-controller-manager:
-> Monitors the cluster state
+3. **kube-controller-manager**: Monitors the cluster state

-#### 4. cloud-controller-manager:
-> Manages cloud-specific operations (like load balancing, storage) while running in cloud environments.
+4. **cloud-controller-manager** : Manages cloud-specific operations (like load balancing, storage) while running in cloud .

-#### 5. kube-scheduler:
-> Decides on which node a new pod should be scheduled based on resource availability
+5. **kube-scheduler**: Decides on which node a new pod should be scheduled based on resource availability

 ### Node Components: